Agros, Cyprus: Church of Panagia Eleousa

-In that same year and right on the same spot, the inhabitants started building today's church, which still exists now at the center of the Agros village, at their own initiative.
-The operations ended in 1909.
-It is a cross-like structure with a dome.
-It is quite a big church that can accommodate up to 1500 of the faithful.
-Externally it is made of local stone.
+In that same year and in the same location, the inhabitants started building the village church, which still exists now at the center of Agros.
+The construction ended in 1909.
+It is a cross-like structure with a dome with a capacity of 1500.
 The Church is 97 feet long and 48 feet wide.
 The dome's height is 49 feet and the surrounding wall is 4 1/2 feet thick.
-The steeple is a real sight, tall and adjacent to the church's north-east corner, bearing three large bells.
+The steeple is adjacent to the church's northeast corner, bearing three large bells.
 Internally it is whitewashed but with no hagiographies.
-The High Altar remains the same, having been saved during the demolition of the monastery.
-The icon screen it the church's special treasure.
-It is woodcut.
-It bears carefully made, beautiful icons of the saints that were made by the renowned hagiographer Solonas Fragkoulis from 1930 until 1934.
-Inside it is flat and quite spacious, a women's loft having been added.
+The High Altar remains the same, having survived the demolition of the monastery.
+The icon screen is woodcut, bearing icons of the saints that were made by hagiographer Solonas Fragkoulis.
 The women's loft was constructed later on in 1955.
-The icon dedicated to the Virgin Mary is still in existence and it is quite old (1856).
+The icon dedicated to the Virgin Mary from 1856 is held in the church.
 This icon was covered by a silver, painted cover.
 This was kept until 1987 when the unveiling of the holy icon was performed.
-This icon has been preserved and today it can be found in the nearby little church, which was constructed in 1990 so as to remind the existence of the “Monastery of Great Agros” in this area.
+This icon has been preserved and today it can be found in the nearby little church, which was constructed in 1990 so as to remind the existence of the “Monastery of Great Agros”.
 Along with this old icon, there are some other extant items from the monastery such as a piece of the icon screen and the icon of Christ.
-It celebrates on the 21st of November, the day of the Virgin Mary's Presentation to the Temple.
-A large fair takes place and many are the faithful that come to kneel before Her holy icon.
+It celebrates on 21 November, the day of the Virgin Mary's Presentation to the Temple.
+A large fair takes place and many are the faithful that come to kneel before the holy icons.